instructure/canvas-lms/README.md

             $ git checkout stable
             $ git pull origin stable
             $ git pull upstream stable
+            $ git tag -a bz-release/<insertDate> -m "Update our fork with Canvas upstream changes"
             $ git push origin stable

-2. Merge changes from `stable` into `bz-staging`
+2. Merge changes from `stable` into `bz-staging` (same assumption as step 1 about which repo)

+        $ git checkout bz-staging
+        $ git merge --no-ff stable
+        $ git push origin bz-staging

-3. Test everything on the staging server!!
+3. Do a staging deploy and test everything on the staging server!!
 4. Do a normal production release to merge the stable, tested changes back into `bz-master` (from whence it came)

 ## Submit Pull Request to Instructure